What is it that makes a city stand out from the crowd?

 Nieuwe Luxor Theatre

 Another of the best forms of architecture in Rotterdam is the Nieuwe Luxor Theatre; known for its majestic and bold red façade.
-In fact, it has been previously named the most beautiful theatre in the Netherlands.
+It has been previously named the most beautiful theatre in the Netherlands.
+A country that truly belongs in the fun countries list.

 The combination of staircases, velvet seats, and scarlet decor accents tie the whole structure together to surround its visitors in a welcoming and cozy atmosphere; everything needed to enjoy a night at the theatre.